You are here:

 In December 2012, the GAVI Alliance Board approved a policy that allows tailored approaches to be applied to fragile states and time-limited responses to be extended to countries in short-term emergency situations, with the aim to improve or protect immunisation systems in GAVI-supported countries.
 The policy enables GAVI to work with our partners to strengthen our focus on countries that require more intensive support and attention.

-In June 2010, the GAVI Board approved a mechanism which allows the ranking of technically sound proposals from GAVI-eligible countries and the subsequent prioritisation of funding choices.
+In June 2013, the GAVI Board reviewed the mechanism which allows the ranking of technically sound proposals from GAVI-eligible countries and the subsequent prioritisation of funding choices in case of insufficient resources.

 18 March 2013